Dr. Lawrence Clayman DC in Roxbury West Seattle Burien Chiropractic Clinic

 What is Sciatica?

-Sciatica, or sciatic neuralgia, is a condition where the sciatic nerve—the largest nerve in the body—becomes irritated or compressed.
-This nerve originates in the lumbar spine, runs through the buttocks, and extends down the back of each leg to the toes.
-When compressed or inflamed, it can cause pain, weakness, or numbness in the lower extremities.
+Sciatica, or sciatic neuralgia, occurs when the sciatic nerve, the body’s largest nerve, is compressed or irritated.
+This nerve originates in the lower back, passes through the hips and buttocks, and extends down each leg.
+When affected, it can cause pain, numbness, or weakness along the nerve pathway.

 What Are the Symptoms of Sciatica?

-- Sharp or burning pain: Often radiates from the lower back down to the posterior thigh and hamstring.
+• Sharp or burning pain: Often radiates from the lower back down to the thigh or hamstring and can feel like a jolt or electric shock traveling down your leg.

-- Weakness or numbness: Can affect the leg or foot, making walking difficult.
+• Weakness or numbness: May affect the leg or foot, making movement difficult and interfering with your ability to walk or stand steadily.

-- Difficulty sitting or standing for long periods: Pain can worsen with prolonged positions.
+• Discomfort while sitting or standing for long periods: Pain can worsen due to prolonged pressure on the sciatic nerve in static positions.

 Causes of Sciatica

-- Herniated disc: A bulging or ruptured disc presses on the nerve.
+• Herniated disc: A bulging or ruptured disc presses on the nerve, causing pain and dysfunction along the nerve’s path.

 Long-Term Problems Due to Ignoring Sciatica

-Untreated sciatica can lead to severe, long-term complications, including:
+Untreated sciatica can lead to more serious complications:

-- Chronic pain: Persistent pain that significantly impacts your quality of life.
+• Chronic pain: Persistent nerve pain may interfere with sleep, activity, and quality of life.

-- Foot drop: Difficulty lifting the front part of the foot, leading to walking issues.
+• Foot drop: Causes difficulty lifting the front of the foot, resulting in tripping or abnormal gait.

-- Muscle atrophy: Weakness and loss of muscle mass in the leg.
+• Muscle atrophy: Prolonged disuse or nerve dysfunction may cause loss of muscle mass in the affected leg.

 Temporary Pain Relief

-- Piriformis stretch: Loosens tight muscles pressing on the sciatic nerve.
+• Piriformis stretch: Loosens tight muscles in the buttocks that may be pressing on the sciatic nerve.

-- Hamstring stretches: Relieves tension along the back of the leg.
+• Hamstring stretches: Reduce muscle tension along the back of the leg and ease pressure on nerve pathways.

 Types of Nerve Disturbances